Bahrs

 Bahrs Landing Famous Seafood Restaurant and Marina (locally known as Bahrs Restaurant, Bahrs Landing, or simply Bahrs) is a seafood restaurant, bar and marina, located in Highlands, New Jersey.

 Location and description

 Established in 1917, Bahrs Restaurant is situated on the Sandy Hook Bay, overlooking Sandy Hook.
 The restaurant has a marina on the bay.
 Indoor and outdoor dining (with weather permitting) is available year round.
-On a clear day, patrons can see the New York Skyline and Verrazano-Narrows Bridge across the Sandy Hook Bay and Raritan Bay.
+On a clear day, patrons can see the New York Skyline and Verrazzano-Narrows Bridge across the Sandy Hook Bay and Raritan Bay.
 The Highlands-Sea Bright Bridge, which carries Route 36, is nearby the restaurant.

-Bahrs was used as a location to film a Sopranos themed Super Bowl LVI commercial for Chevrolet.
+Bahrs was used as a location to film a Sopranos themed Super Bowl LVI commercial for Chevrolet, and was also featured on a season 7 episode of Man v.
+Food.